School Safeguarding Statement

 All staff in school, including volunteers and outside agencies under-go relevant DBS checks (Disclosure and Barring).

-Where there is any concern about the wellbeing/safeguarding of a pupil in school this is referred to the pupil’s Local Authority MASH team for advice, support and further action where required.
+Where there is any concern about the wellbeing/safeguarding of a pupil in school this is referred to the pupil’s Local Authority Multi Agency Partnership (MAP) team for advice, support and further action where required.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy, which can be viewed on the Reports & Policies page of this website.